jacksongs/pelican/content/A new Dorn.md

 I have blogged before.
 On Tumblr.
 On Wordpress.
 Heck, I'm even a listed contributor to the most excellent Django-based CMS Mezzanine.

 Each platform has proven temporary, so it's time for a change.
-I'm going to retain a record of all content good enough to publish in Markdown format and publish it using the Python-powered static site generator Pelican.
+I'm going to retain a record of all content interesting enough to me to publish in Markdown format and publish it using the Python-powered static site generator Pelican.

 I'm going to store it like I would my high school essays, on file, and, like I would my optimistic attempts to create real-time sports data web projects, on Github.